sg-crest A Singapore Government Agency Website

 As the job market evolves and changes, it’s important to keep an open mind and stay flexible about the types of positions and responsibilities you’re willing to explore.
 In other words, don’t so no as a default response: flexibility means exploring new industries or different company types.

-Also, reconsider the job type you’re seeking: exploring options around contract or temporary work can help get you back in the saddle quickly, maintain momentum, and broaden your base of relevant experience.
+Also, reconsider the job type you’re seeking: exploring options around contract or looking into where you can find temporary work that can help get you back in the saddle quickly, maintain momentum, and broaden your base of relevant experience.

 5. Get comfortable with networking